i2p/i2p.www/i2p2www/spec/proposals/154-ecies-lookups.rst

 The tags will be generated in the KDF below.

 This section is incomplete and requires further study.
-ECIES routers do not yet exist and there is no documented proposal for ECIES routers at this time.

 .. raw:: html